davidhammaker/Storc/README.md

 If you are running the application for the first time, run `$ python run.py --setup`.
 Otherwise, you can run the application with `$ python run.py`.
 You can then view the application at [localhost:5000](http://localhost:5000/).

+## Future Development

+The following features will hopefully be implemented in the near future:
+* Character editing and deletion.
+* Facebook and Google sign-in options.
+* Open Graph metadata (to improve sharing on social media).
+* Mobile-friendly style modifications.
+* Other character saving options (printing or PDF).
+* Blank character templates.

 ## Copyright

 © 2018-2019 David J. Hammaker